flyx/NimYAML/README.md

 # NimYAML - YAML implementation for Nim

 NimYAML is currently being developed.
-There is no release yet.
+The current release 0.1.0 is not considered stable.
 See [the documentation](http://flyx.github.io/NimYAML/) for an overview of already available features.

 ## TODO list

  * Misc:
    - Add type hints for more scalar types
+   - Add implementation of YAML document object model, serialize and compose procs
  * Serialization:
    - Support for more standard library types
    - Support polymorphism